Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/Lesson 1/README.md

 - traffic lights
 - vehicles entering or exiting

-SIDE STREETS ARE INTERSECTIONS DO NOT FORGET THAT
+SIDE STREETS ARE INTERSECTIONS...
+DO NOT FORGET THAT

 #### Sign Game